 Logion 7, The Gospel of Thomas

-In the dream he had become the Koko Lion, that is to say he had emerged from his battered chrysalis - broken through the exoskeleton of damaged Ego-Self and stood now a fresh and fragile unknown, but whole man.
-He was in a place that time had long ago covered over for him - in the downstairs of his father's house, on the rocky hillside overlooking the canyons.
-Time was opened up and still.
+In the dream he had become the Koko Lion – that is to say he had emerged from his battered chrysalis, that he'd finally broken through the exoskeleton of his damaged Ego-Self.
+He could stand now fresh and fragile, as a mostly unknown but nonetheless whole man.
+In the dream he was in a place that time had long ago covered over for him – the downstairs of his father's house, on the rocky hillside overlooking the canyons.
+Time had been opened up and laid still.
 Everything was exactly as it had been in his childhood.
-He was there in a reality underneath and concurrent to this one.
+He was there, in a reality that concurrently ran through and beneath this one.

 He looked down the long hallway that led to the rooms he and his brother shared, at the farthest end of the house.
 Diffuse light glowed through the bathroom louvered windows at the end of the hall, inviting him to enter the past.
-As he walked, he noticed every little thing, just as it had always been.
-A linoleum square with a tiny chipped corner.
-The cabinet door ajar (it never would close right).
+As he gingerly walked down the hall he noticed every little thing was just as it had always been.
+The linoleum floor tile with a tiny chipped corner.
+The cabinet door, always ajar (it never would close completely).
 On his left was the door to his brother's room.
-On his right, the door outside, to the patio and through the oleanders into the canyon, the rusty dirt and granite rocks covered with lichen, surrounded by foxtails and sage and scrub.
+On his right, the door to the outside, to the patio and through the oleanders into the canyon, the rusty dirt and granite rocks covered with lichen, the foxtails and sage and scrub.

-Past his brother's door was the door to his room, a little bit open.
+Past his brother's door was the door to his own room, a little bit open.
 He sensed someone inside, someone he was meant to visit.
-He pushed the door open and looked in, and there, sitting cross-legged on the floor was a little boy, ten or eleven.
-He was drawing intently, but it seemed as though he were putting together a jigsaw puzzle, searching for the little piece that would fit, that would make the whole thing make sense.
+He pushed the door open and looked in, and there sitting cross-legged on the floor was a little boy, ten or eleven.
+The boy was drawing intently, but seemed as though he were putting together a jigsaw puzzle, searching for the lost little piece that would fit, that would make the whole thing make sense.
 But it wasn't there.
-He was trying to draw a picture of it, of that jigsaw piece, like a little island somewhere in a turquoise sea, that he could go away to.
+He was trying to draw a picture of it—of that jigsaw piece—like a little Disney-map island somewhere in a turquoise sea that he could fly away to.
 The Island of Lost Boys.

-"Hello," said Koko.
+"Hello," said Koko softly.
 The little boy looked up, with recognition and a little fear in his eyes.
 "May I come in?"
-The boy said nothing, but Koko recognized him almost immediately.
-Koko walked in behind him, and bent down onto one knee.
-The boy had stopped drawing and put his pencil down and was just sitting in his private world, it's pieces drawn on the paper before him, and all around him on the olive brown carpet.
-Koko put his hand on the little boy's shoulder, and turned him slightly to face him more.
+The little boy said nothing, but Koko recognized him immediately, walked in behind him, and gently bent down onto one knee.
+The boy had stopped drawing and put his pencil down and was just sitting in his little bedroom world, drawn on the paper before him, surrounding him, spread in little pieces on the olive brown carpet.
+Koko put his hand on the scared little boy's shoulder, and turned him slightly to face him more.

 "There's something I want to tell you," he said softly, comfortingly.
-The voice that came out of him was a surprise, a voice like a man should sound; like a father, or big brother.
+The voice that came out of him was a surprise, a voice like a man should sound – like a father, or a solid big brother.
 He looked into the boy's sad eyes.
 The boy looked up at him expectantly, like he wasn't going to believe any solution this strangely familiar man had to offer.

-Koko knew the little boy wouldn't, would never ask for help, not until he absolutely had to.
-Not for many years, until his jigsaw world finally fell apart completely and he was covered over by a scar tissue chrysalis of his own, that his ancestors and Angels and Love would have to help him break through.
+Koko knew the little boy wouldn't, that he would never ask for help, not until he absolutely had to.
+Not for many years – not until his jigsaw world finally fell apart completely and he was covered over by a scar tissue chrysalis of his own, that his ancestors and Angels and Love would have to help him break through.
 He couldn't tell the boy the whole path he had before him, the way to manage it, to survive it.
 He was still so freshly emerged, that he didn't know yet himself.
-He could only hope that he helped.
+He knew it was the child's own karma-path, and could only hope that he'd helped somehow.

 "Like the grasses showing tender faces to each other, thus should we do, for this was the wish of the Grandfathers of the World."